-(170) symbol "" not defined in #undef
+(170) symbol "\" in undef was never defined

 The symbol supplied as argument to #undef was not already defined.
 This warning may be disabled with some compilers.
 This warning can be avoided with code like:

 '''

 #ifdef SYM

 #undef SYM / only undefine if defined /

 #endif

 '''